fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Using the [Chrome browser](https://www.google.com/chrome/) is recommended for this course, because it provides the best tools for web development.
 Another alternative is the [Developer Edition of Firefox](https://www.mozilla.org/en-US/firefox/developer/), which provides the same range of features.

 The course exercises are submitted to GitHub, so Git must be installed and you should know how to use it.
-Instructions for Git can be found [in this tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
+Instructions for Git can be found ~~[in this tutorial]~~(https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).

 Install some sensible text editor that supports web development.
 [Visual Studio Code](https://code.visualstudio.com/) is highly recommended.